peterjc/thapbi-pict/README.md

 # THAPBI *Phytophthora* ITS1 Classifier Tool (PICT)

+THAPBI PICT an ITS1-based diagnostic/profiling tool from the UK [BBSRC](https://www.bbsrc.ac.uk) funded Tree Health and Plant Biosecurity Initiative (THAPBI) Phyto-Threats project, focused on identifying *Phytophthora* species present in Illumina sequenced environmental samples.

 *Phytophthora* (from Greek meaning plant-destroyer) species are economically important plant pathogens, important in both agriculture and forestry.
 ITS1 is short for Internal Transcribed Spacer one, which is a region of eukaryotes genomes between the 18S and 5.8S rRNA genes.
 This is commonly used for molecular barcoding, where sequencing this short region can identify species.

-This repository is for development of ITS1-based diagnostic/profiling tools for the Tree Health and Plant Biosecurity Initiative (THAPBI) Phyto-Threats project, funded by the UK's [BBSRC](https://www.bbsrc.ac.uk).

-This continues earlier work including:
+This software repository continues earlier work including:

 * https://github.com/widdowquinn/THAPBI
 * https://github.com/widdowquinn/THAPBI-pycits